Wardwizard Innovations & Mobility Ltd PartlyPaidup leads gainers in 'B' group

 -

-Motor & General Finance Ltd, Lasa Supergenerics Ltd, Patel Integrated Logistics Ltd and Rudra Global Infra Products Ltd are among the other gainers in the BSE's 'B' group today, 01 July 2022.
+TVS Electronics Ltd, Kridhan Infra Ltd, Cinevista Ltd and Jayaswal Neco Industries Ltd are among the other gainers in the BSE's 'B' group today, 06 July 2022.

-Motor & General Finance Ltd, Lasa Supergenerics Ltd, Patel Integrated Logistics Ltd and Rudra Global Infra Products Ltd are among the other gainers in the BSE's 'B' group today, 01 July 2022.
+TVS Electronics Ltd, Kridhan Infra Ltd, Cinevista Ltd and Jayaswal Neco Industries Ltd are among the other gainers in the BSE's 'B' group today, 06 July 2022.

-Wardwizard Innovations & Mobility Ltd PartlyPaidup spiked 20.00% to Rs 10.08 at 01-Jul-2022 EOD IST.
+Wardwizard Innovations & Mobility Ltd PartlyPaidup soared 12.76% to Rs 16.35 at 12:02 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 52608 shares were traded on the counter so far as against the average daily volumes of 93187 shares in the past one month.
+On the BSE, 2.52 lakh shares were traded on the counter so far as against the average daily volumes of 83039 shares in the past one month.

-Motor & General Finance Ltd surged 19.86% to Rs 34.7.
+TVS Electronics Ltd spiked 12.53% to Rs 208.3.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 40749 shares were traded on the counter so far as against the average daily volumes of 810 shares in the past one month.
+On the BSE, 17102 shares were traded on the counter so far as against the average daily volumes of 3971 shares in the past one month.

-Lasa Supergenerics Ltd soared 19.84% to Rs 30.8.
+Kridhan Infra Ltd surged 10.47% to Rs 4.43.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 71903 shares were traded on the counter so far as against the average daily volumes of 20061 shares in the past one month.
+On the BSE, 10070 shares were traded on the counter so far as against the average daily volumes of 15182 shares in the past one month.

-Patel Integrated Logistics Ltd advanced 12.81% to Rs 13.83.
+Cinevista Ltd jumped 10.00% to Rs 12.65.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 1.32 lakh shares were traded on the counter so far as against the average daily volumes of 13443 shares in the past one month.
+On the BSE, 11883 shares were traded on the counter so far as against the average daily volumes of 3927 shares in the past one month.

-Rudra Global Infra Products Ltd added 10.38% to Rs 49.45.
+Jayaswal Neco Industries Ltd gained 8.87% to Rs 22.7.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 22897 shares were traded on the counter so far as against the average daily volumes of 25059 shares in the past one month.
+On the BSE, 36009 shares were traded on the counter so far as against the average daily volumes of 36143 shares in the past one month.

 Powered by Capital Market - Live News